materialgram/materialgram/README.md

 </div>

 ## Features
-- Material You theme as default
+- Material You and Google themes available in settings
 - **Google Sans** font everywhere (except for Arabic characters, they use the **Vazir** font)
 - Material icons instead of default ones
 - Various Google sounds instead of default ones